top of page

 Metabolism slows with age, especially around menopause, making it easier to gain weight in the midsection — a known risk factor for elevated blood pressure.

 None of these are personal failures — they’re biological realities.
-And the more we name them, the more power we have to navigate them.
+The more we name them, the more power we have to navigate them.

 WHAT CAN YOU DO TO IMPROVE YOUR BLOOD PRESSURE?